About

 Bernd Kroschewski

-Management Board, Controlling & Accounting
+Management Board, Controlling & Room Management

 Bernd Kroschewski founded the record label Fidel Bastro in 1993 and is active as an organizer of concerts and festivals.
 As a musician, he is a member of Boy Division and Potato Fritz.
 Since 2015, he has been a volunteer with Migrantpolitan and regularly performs at various events, including Solicasinos and Theater Nights.
 He began his professional career at the company Gebrüder Stallmann, where he completed his training.
 In 1992, he took over the company, which he has managed ever since.
 In 2023, the company celebrated its 150th anniversary